instancio/instancio/website/docs/user-guide.md

 The mapping works as follows:

 - Data properties are mapped to matching field names declared by the class.
-- Data properties that do not map to any field declared by the class are ignored.
 - Class fields that do not have a corresponding property in the data file are populated with random values (such as the `id` field in the previous example).
+- If a data property does not map to any field in the target class, an exception will be thrown.
+  To ignore unmatched properties, set the `Keys.ON_FEED_PROPERTY_UNMATCHED` setting to `OnFeedPropertyUnmatched.IGNORE`.

 ## Custom Feeds